warengonzaga/update-your-footer-wp/readme.md

 ## 🐛 Issues

-If you're facing a problem in using WRN Fix IT please let me know by [creating an issue here](https://github.com/warengonzaga/wrn-fix-it/issues/new).
+If you're facing a problem in using Update Your Footer WP please let me know by [creating an issue here](https://github.com/warengonzaga/wrn-fix-it/issues/new).
 I'm here to help you!

 ## 🍀 Sponsors and Supporters